 There’s also the pimento loaf–a deli sandwich meat that’s also highly popular.
 And who can forget pimento cheese?
 That’s a major favorite in the southern United States.
 It gives the cheese a sweetness and a slight jolt of heat.

 What many don’t realize is that the popular spice paprika is actually made from dried pimento pepper.
 So you may have used this chili more often than you think as so many recipes call for a dash of that spice.
 It’s a staple in any well-stocked kitchen.

 You’ll also come across pimento peppers pickled, canned, diced, and of course fresh.
 The cherry pepper has become a top alternative to the bell pepper for lots of dishes, especially salads and pizzas.
 They’re also a top choice for making deep-fried poppers–peppers that are stuffed with cheese, coated with breading, and then deep-fried to create a golden crispy shell.
 Really there are lots of ways to use this chili.
 Try using it in your favorite recipe that calls for a bell pepper to add a surprisingly unique twist to the dish.

 Where can you buy pimento peppers?

 Your local grocer may carry pimento peppers in the fresh vegetable aisle, though you may need to call around, and a specialty store (like an Italian market) may need to be searched out.
-But you’re sure to still find all sorts of pimento-based products around those aisles, including canned varieties, though they may be cheaper online.
+But you’re sure to still find all sorts of pimento-based products around those aisles, including canned varieties, though they may be cheaper online (Amazon).
 If you like the idea of growing pimento peppers, then you’ll want to head to your local garden store or shop online for seeds and plants.